 - When you suffer from a fractured vertebra and/or spinal instability because of osteoporosis.

-- In case you have been treated before and conservative treatments failed to release your back aches or other symptoms.
+- In case you have been treated before and conservative treatments failed to relieve your backpain or other symptoms.

 THE FOLLOWING SITUATIONS COULD REQUIRE SURGERY IF THE DISEASE IS PROGRESSIVE AND VERY PAINFUL OR WHEN WE CAN SPEAK OF A LONG-LASTING NERVE COMPRESSION: